AMWA-TV/nmos-parameter-registers/flow-attributes/README.md

 # NMOS Flow Attributes

-This Flow Attributes parameter register contains extended attributes and their permitted values which may be used in Flow resources within the [AMWA IS-04 NMOS Discovery and Registration Specification](https://github.com/AMWA-TV/nmos-discovery-registration).
+This Flow Attributes parameter register contains extensible attributes and their permitted values which may be used in Flow resources within the [AMWA IS-04 NMOS Discovery and Registration Specification](https://github.com/AMWA-TV/nmos-discovery-registration).

 ## Criteria